-Steven Kuyan serves as the Associate Director of the Incubator and Entrepreneurial Initiatives at NYU Polytechnic School of Engineering.
+Steven Kuyan serves as the Associate Director of the Incubator and Entrepreneurial Initiatives at NYU Tandon School of Engineering.
 Part of his responsibilities includes strategic initiatives to accelerate innovation at the University through student involvement in the Inno/Vention prototyping competition and SPIKE internship program.
 He is responsible for managing two of the three incubators at NYU at Varick Street in Soho and DUMBO in Brooklyn.
 The incubators are a public-private partnership with NYCEDC focused on sustaining and supporting the entrepreneurial ecosystem in New York City.
 In the past five years the incubators graduated 45 companies, 7 as acquisitions, created in excess of 1,200 jobs and attracted over $120mm in venture capital.
 In 2012, Worth Magazine named the Incubators at NYU one of the top 10 startup spaces in the US.

-Steven is an adjunct professor of graduate entrepreneurship at the NYU Polytechnic School of Engineering as well as founder, advisor and board member of the NYU’s Entrepreneurship and Innovation Association (EIA).
+Steven is an adjunct professor of graduate entrepreneurship at the NYU Tandon School of Engineering as well as founder, advisor and board member of the NYU’s Entrepreneurship and Innovation Association (EIA).
 EIA is the School of Engineering’s largest student organization with a mission of bridging the gap between academia and entrepreneurship to streamline student ventures.
-Steven holds a bachelor’s degree in Business and Technology Management and a master’s degree in Technology Management from NYU Polytechnic School of Engineering.
+Steven holds a bachelor’s degree in Business and Technology Management and a master’s degree in Technology Management from NYU Tandon School of Engineering.

 Nicholas Mitchell is a thirty-two year aerospace engineering professional who leads multi-disciplined teams in planning and executing aircraft engineering projects including research and development, design integration, qualification testing, production development and reliability/sustainment improvement projects.
 In his current role as a Senior Staff Systems Engineer at the Lockheed Martin Aeronautics Company, he coordinates the proposal effort, along with the engineering design and development, qualification testing, and implementation of capability improvement projects on high performance Aircraft.
 He is a recognized Structural Test Subject Matter Expert and has led several full-scale Aircraft Structural Test programs for the Lockheed Martin and Northrop Grumman corporations.